26fe/jsonstat.py/docs/notebooks/oecd-canada-jsonstat_v1.rst

 `official site <https://json-stat.org/>`__.
 This example shows how to explore the example data file
 `oecd-canada <http://json-stat.org/samples/oecd-canada.json>`__ from
 json-stat.org site.
-This file is complaint to the version 1 of jsonstat.
+This file is compliant to the version 1 of jsonstat.

 .. code:: python